yinonh/Owlist/README.md

 - [Feedback](#feedback)

 ## Introduction
-Objective Owl is a user-friendly app designed to assist you in setting and achieving your goals.
+Owlist is a user-friendly app designed to assist you in setting and achieving your goals.
 With its intuitive interface, it allows you to create lists of goals or tasks effortlessly.

 ## Features
 - **Goal Lists:** Create lists of goals or tasks with deadlines or without.